 For a diagram showing the seniority of various New Zealand honours, see this PDF (1.49 mb).

 As well as these core elements, the armed forces and uniformed services also have medals for their personnel, which are administered by those agencies.
 For a complete list of all the orders, decorations and medals that are officially part of the New Zealand Royal Honours system, see the honours listed in the New Zealand Order of Wear.

 The New Zealand Royal Honours system is a uniquely New Zealand system.
 The final honours lists are approved by The Queen of New Zealand, on the Prime Minister's advice, as The Queen is New Zealand's Head of State.

 The history of our honours system mirrors changes in New Zealand's constitution, from a Crown Colony to a Dominion, and from a Dominion to a fully independent constitutional monarchy or realm.

 From 1848 to 1975, New Zealand shared in the British-based honours system.

 In 1975, the Queen's Service Order and associated Queen's Service Medal were introduced, making the system a mix of British and New Zealand Honours.

 In 1987, the Order of New Zealand was introduced.

 In 1995, the system was comprehensively reviewed by a committee established by the then Prime Minister.
 The committee sought public submissions on the system, and reported back to the Prime Minister with a number of recommendations.
 A number of changes were made to the system as a result.
-The most significant was the establishment of the New Zealand Order of Merit on 6 May 1996, which replaced New Zealand's use of the Order of the British Empire.
+The most significant was the establishment of the New Zealand Order of Merit in May 1996, which replaced New Zealand's use of the Order of the British Empire.